 - object to the automated decision-making being carried out.

-Spirotech SRD Group Ltd must also ensure that all Profiling and automated decision-making relating to a Data Subject is based on accurate data.
+Spirotech Group Ltd must also ensure that all Profiling and automated decision-making relating to a Data Subject is based on accurate data.
 Appropriate mathematical or statistical profiling procedures must be in place, and the Data Controller must ensure suitable technical and organisational measures are undertaken to minimise the risk of errors.

-As a general rule, Spirotech SRD Group Ltd will not send promotional or direct marketing material to a Spirotech SRD Group Ltd Customers through digital channels such as mobile phones, email and the Internet, without first obtaining their Consent.
+As a general rule, Spirotech Group Ltd will not send promotional or direct marketing material to a Spirotech Group Ltd Customers through digital channels such as mobile phones, email and the Internet, without first obtaining their Consent.

 The GDPR and Privacy and Electronic Communications (which governs Direct Marketing Activities within the EU) imports the GDPR standard for consent.
 That is: